currawong-project/libcw/flow/flow_doc.md

 # Flow Documentation:

-Flow is an audio processing framework that is designed to facilitate the specification of real-time and non-real-time music and audio processing networks and the application of network state data.
+_flow_ is an experimental audio processing framework which supports the execution of real-time and non-real-time music and audio processing networks and the application of network state data.

+The framework is designed to easily build a certain flavor of audio processing network which is defined by the ability to arbitrarily and seemlessly update the state of the network in real-time.

+A _flow_ program is a data flow network formed from a collection of interconnected processing units.
+A processing unit is referered to as a __proc__.
+Each processing unit has a function which operates on a set of variables.
+The network is formed by connecting processors together via their variables.

+Fig. 1 shows a simple network non-real time network where the output of a sine oscillator is written to an audio file.